-- a.
-In June 2018 the State Government announced a taskforce to assist with the future planning and tourism initiatives for the area. - b.
+a.
+In June 2018 the State Government announced a taskforce to assist with the future planning and tourism initiatives for the area.

 In conjunction with the City's Rural Strategy and State Government Working Group / Taskforce is to identify strategies and actions for appropriate services in Pickering Brook.
-Any analysis should look at building on and complimenting existing facilitates before identifying any new areas for commercial development.
+Any analysis should look at building on and complimenting existing facilitates before identifying any new areas for commercial development Therefore this should take into consideration to existing Pickering Brook CC (map Ref 26)